James J. O'Donnell: Esoterica

 O'Donnell's website includes a biographical sketch of Doughbelly Price.
 Price was a cowboy turned real estate agent in Taos, New Mexico.
 The biography includes a profile from Life in 1949 and feature audio clips of old cowboy songs by Price.
+In 2023, Nighthawk Press of Taos reprinted The Wisdom and Insanity of Doughbelly Price with a preface by O'Donnell.

 The 2007 edition of the Edge - the third culture Annual Question O'Donnell offered positive words on humanity: "we turn out to be a stubbornly smart, resilient and persistent species, and we do not forget the most important things."